-The activities of the Authority and all financial resources are accounted for in the following governmental fund:

-• General Fund - The General Fund is the general operating fund and is used to account for all financial resources except those required to be accounted for in another fund.
+The activities of the Authority and all financial resources are accounted for in the General Fund major governmental fund, which accounts for all financial resources, except those required to be accounted for in another fund.

-C. Net Position (Deficit) and Fund Balance
+C. Net Position and Fund Balance